 (d) concern of ethical violation or student misconduct.

-The following personnel will be consulted in developing the Remediation Plan: (a) the faculty/university supervisor, (b) CSD Program Director.
+The following personnel will be consulted in developing the Remediation Plan: (a) the faculty/university supervisor, (b) SAA Program Director.
 When necessary, the HPC Chair, and/or Program Advisor will also be considered.
-The Remediation meeting will be established with the follow person(s): (a) the student, and one or more of the following: (i) faculty/university supervisor, or (ii) Program Advisor, or (iii) CSD Program Director or (iv) HPC Chair.
+The Remediation meeting will be established with the follow person(s): (a) the student, and one or more of the following: (i) faculty/university supervisor, or (ii) Program Advisor, or (iii) SAA Program Director or (iv) HPC Chair.
 Under this circumstance, the Remediation plan is pre-written, provided to each person in attendance at the meeting, and all parties are required to sign the document.
-The Remediation Plan will be filed in the CSD student’s academic file as well as his/her Field Experience File, and a copy provided to the student.
+The Remediation Plan will be filed in the SAA student’s academic file as well as his/her Field Experience File, and a copy provided to the student.

 Suspension from Field Experience Courses

-The faculty/university supervisor, and/or site supervisor in consultation with the CSD Program Director and HPC Department Chair can immediately withdrawal the student from the site, site activities or classroom under the following circumstance:
+The faculty/university supervisor, and/or site supervisor in consultation with the SAA Program Director and HPC Department Chair can immediately withdrawal the student from the site, site activities or classroom under the following circumstance:

 (a) refuses to sign a Remediation Plan, or